Endo Au Workplace Accreditation Program for Employers

 Your organisation will be asked to submit a review a year after you have signed up to be an Endo-Friendly Accredited Employer, and every two years after that.
 This provides you with the opportunity to see how your organisation is continually striving to be an Endo-Friendly Accredited Employer.
 The review process is a simple, online survey, enabling you to showcase the activities you have in place to support your employees.

-Organisations that wish to sign up for the Endo Au Workplace Assistance Program will be asked to pay an administration fee to Endometriosis Australia, based on the number of staff they employ (Full Time Equivalent).
+Organisations that wish to sign up for the Endo Au Workplace Accreditation Program will be asked to pay an administration fee to Endometriosis Australia, based on the number of staff they employ (Full Time Equivalent).
 Fees are not a form of payment for service or a membership charge, and are non-refundable.
 The administration fee covers the initial sign up to the scheme, the first-year review and subsequent two-year reviews; it is not an annual fee.

 Why is the Western Sydney University Endo@Work research in partnership with Endometriosis Australia important?